yogiramchandani/yogiramchandani.github.com/_posts/2012-11-15-persisting_aliases_in_cmd.md

 ---
 layout: post
-title: Persisting aliases in cmd
+title: Persisting aliases in Windows
 tags:
 - cmd
+- batch
-- dos
+- bash
 ---

-***doskey*** - The DOS equivalent of the Linux command ***alias*** doesn`t persist when cmd.exe launches again.
+The ***doskey*** command (cmd.exe) and ***alias*** command (bash) don't persist between sessions. bash gives us a config file we can save the commands to for persistence but cmd has no such file.

+##Persisting doskey (cmd)

-The quickest fix is to script this to run during the initialisation of cmd.exe.
+For cmd the quickest fix is to script this to run during the initialisation of cmd.exe.

 1. Create the script aliases_initialise.cmd in your directory_of_choice (i.e. c:\directory_of_choice\aliases_initialise.cmd) and enter your aliases

-{% highlight cmd %}
+{% highlight bat %}
 @echo off
 cls
 doskey clear=cls